Vertigo Treatment in Portland, OR

 The treatment for vertigo is based on its cause, underlying issue and severity.
 Generally, vertigo resolves on its own without any treatment as the brain adapts to the inner ear changes using other mechanisms to maintain balance.
 However, one may need treatment if there is an underlying problem.

-Surgery may be needed if other non-surgical treatment are not effective in resolving the symptoms.
+Surgery: Surgery may be needed if other non-surgical treatments are not effective in resolving the symptoms.
 BPPV and acoustic neuroma are two conditions for which surgery may be necessary.

 How Laurelhurst Chiropractic Can help in vertigo pain treatment in Portland, OR

-Laurelhurst Chiropractic is the top chiropractic clinic in Portland for vertigo pain treatment.
-Dr. Phil McCary and Dr. Danielle McCary are highly rated chiropractors in Portland and specializes in treating vertigo pain.
-They have been practicing for over 10 years in Portland.
+Laurelhurst Chiropractic is one of the top chiropractic clinics in Portland, offering expert care for vertigo pain.
+Drs.
+Phil and Danielle McCary are established Portland chiropractors specializing in treating vertigo pain.
+They’ve been practicing for over 10 years in the city of Portland.

 Laurelhurst Chiropractic serves the following cities: